g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 | Type 6 | Shared Tree Join | Receiver PE | Used to join a shared tree, in other words, to receive the stream from RP |
 | Type 7 | Source Tree Join | Receiver PE | Used to join a source based tree, the PE wants to receive the stream from the source |

-This table will facilitate our understanding about MVPN.
+This table will facilitate our understanding of MVPNs.

-Now, checking our MVPN instance, we can see the members:
+Now, checking our MVPN instance, we can see its members:
 ```
 root@R1> show mvpn instance